zeerorg/Example-ethereum/README.md

 6. If you get errors while compiling cpabe there might be semicolon missing in one of the files (yeah idk..)
 7. Ignore any warnings.
 8. Run: `cpabe-setup` to confirm that it is working.

+## Running a single participant test with contract and cpabe
+1. Start ganache
+2. Start Jupyter notebook by typing `pipenv run jupyter notebook`
+3. A browser window with jupyter will open
+4. Open `p1.ipynb` in the directory (it's not in the `src/` directory)
+5. Run the program.
+To run the program and see output goto menu `Kernel` then select `Restart & Run All` and select the red box.

+If you have difficulty running the program, checkout some ipython or jupyter tutorial.